-Today I wrote the following in an email to members of the Comet Research Group, as well as to authors associated with the recent South Africa YD impact paper.
+Today I wrote the following email to members of the Comet Research Group, as well as to authors associated with the recent South Africa YD impact paper.
 The body of the email read: “Please see the attached .pdf that deals with YD impact craters in North America, South America, and South Africa.
 The data and its analysis play a part in identifying and resolving an historic error.”
 The following was attached to the email in a .pdf:

 YD impact craters